michael-pessoni/MapBox/README.md

 # MapBox

-This app was developed as a technical challenge for a recuitment process at IEL/Ford.
+This app was developed as a technical challenge for a recuitment process.

 # About this